Kihumba/private-/Phase-B/Curriculum/06 - Databases/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. SQL database design for a simple database problem involving at least two tables.
 (Extra credit if there are relationships).
-2. Snapshots showing results for at least 5 reports generated from the data within the database using SQL.
+2. Screenshots showing results for at least 5 reports generated from the data within the database using SQL.

 **Objectives**